-Australia’s annual immigration numbers have more than doubled between 1999 and 2015.
-Net overseas migration contributes the majority (53.5%) of our annual population growth rate of 1.4%, one of the highest in the developed world.
+Australia’s annual immigration numbers have more than doubled between 1999 and 2016.
+Net overseas migration in 2016 contributed the majority (56%) of our annual population growth rate of 1.6%, one of the highest in the developed world.

 Bipartisanship across the major political parties has kept the idea of a lower immigration policy from becoming a real electoral issue, let alone the political reality.
 Both major parties are committed to high immigration.
 The REDUCE IMMIGRATION campaign does not oppose all immigration, but believes that policy change is needed because high immigration adversely affects our environmental and economic sustainability, social cohesion and cultural integrity.

 Around 70% of Australians are concerned about increased immigration into Australia and our high rate of population growth.

 This write-on campaign encourages Australian voters to express their objection to excessive immigration and to influence our immigration policy by adding a message to ballot papers in local, state and federal elections.
 Such write-on activity does not invalidate the ballot, does not make the vote informal, and does not contravene any laws.